Armement Air-Sol Modulaire: Variants

-In October 2010, these versions were given alphanumeric designations with the INS/GPS version becoming the SBU-38 (SBU=Smart Bomb Unit), the INS/GPS/IIR version becoming the SBU-54 and the INS/GPS/SALH version becoming the SBU-64; the system as a whole was renamed Hammer to make it more appealing to export customers.
+In October 2010, these versions were given alphanumeric designations with the INS/GPS version becoming the SBU-38 (SBU=Smart Bomb Unit), the INS/GPS/IIR version becoming the SBU-64 and the INS/GPS/SALH version becoming the SBU-54; the system as a whole was renamed Hammer to make it more appealing to export customers.

-The 1000 kg version commenced testing in 2020, with inert separation trials from a Rafale.
-Service entry is planned for 2022.

 Operational use

 The first order for AASM was placed by the DGA in 2000 for a total of 744 units; deliveries started in 2007 after a two-year delay in development.
 In 2009 a second order for 680 units was placed, by the end of that year deliveries had reached 334.

 Afghanistan

-AASM made its combat debut on April 20, 2008, during the War in Afghanistan when a Rafale fighter dropped two in support of ground troops.
+AASM made its combat debut on 20 April 2008, during the War in Afghanistan when a Rafale fighter dropped two in support of ground troops.